sparkflows/sparkflows-docs/docs/tutorials/data-science/clustering-houses.rst

 -------------------------------------

 Next we assemble the features we want to use in the KMeans Clustering.
 We use the ``Vector Assembler`` node for it.
-More details for Vector Assemblem in Apache Spark ML can be found here : https://spark.apache.org/docs/latest/ml-features.html#vectorassembler
+More details for Vector Assembler in Apache Spark ML can be found here : https://spark.apache.org/docs/latest/ml-features.html#vectorassembler

 .. figure:: ../../_assets/tutorials/machine-learning/clustering-houses/4.png